veysiyildiz/beer-collection/README.md

 I have used `react-loading-skeleton` to show a loading state as a placeholder until the data is ready, and added delay to APIs to see the loading state.
 I also added filter states and search term to searchParams and validation via `zod` as a better practice for user experience.
 A user can share a search/filter result page url or bookmark it to see the same results in somewhere else.

 ## Forms
 The forms in the app using `react-hook-form` and `zod`.
-It's awesome for managing the form data and validation.
+It's awesome for managing the form data and validations.

 ## Components
 I have created the components following atomic design principles which is great for reusability and maintainability also used tailwind for styling.
 All components were created by me with love. ☺️